SDM-TIB/SDM-RDFizer/README.md

 ## Version
 ```
-3.5.2.3
+4.0
 ```

 ## RML-Test Cases
 See the results of the SDM-RDFizer over the RML test-cases at the [RML Implementation Report](http://rml.io/implementation-report/).
 Last test date: 08/06/2020

 ## Experimental Evaluations
-See the results of the experimental evaluations of SDM-RDFizer at [SDM-RDFizer-Experiments repository](https://github.com/SDM-TIB/SDM-RDFizer-Experiments)
+See the results of the experimental evaluations of SDM-RDFizer version 3.* at [SDM-RDFizer-Experiments repository](https://github.com/SDM-TIB/SDM-RDFizer-Experiments)

 ## License
 This work is licensed under Apache 2.0

 # Authors
 The SDM-RDFizer has been developed by members of the Scientific Data Management Group at TIB, as an ongoing research effort.
 The development is coordinated and supervised by Maria-Esther Vidal (maria.vidal@tib.eu).
 We strongly encourage you to please report any issues you have with the SDM-RDFizer.
 You can do that over our contact email or creating a new issue here on Github.
-The SDM-RDFizer has been implemented by Enrique Iglesias (current version, s6enigle@uni-bonn.de) and Guillermo Betancourt (version 0.1, guillermojbetancourt@gmail.com) under the supervision of David Chaves-Fraga (dchaves@fi.upm.es), Samaneh Jozashoori (samaneh.jozashoori@tib.eu), and Kemele Endris (kemele.endris@tib.eu)
+The SDM-RDFizer has been implemented by Enrique Iglesias (current version, s6enigle@uni-bonn.de) and Guillermo Betancourt (version 0.1, guillermojbetancourt@gmail.com) under the supervision of Samaneh Jozashoori (samaneh.jozashoori@tib.eu), David Chaves-Fraga (dchaves@fi.upm.es), and Kemele Endris (kemele.endris@tib.eu)